rancher/elemental-docs/docs/cloud-config-reference.md

 * After chrooted stages: `after-install-chroot`, `after-upgrade-chroot`, `after-reset-chroot`, `after-disk-chroot` These stages are executed after deploying the target system into the working area into a chroot environment rooted to the actual deployed image.
-Since this in a chroot env the elemental client analyses the hooks present in the deployed image, not the host.
+Since this happens in a chroot env the elemental client analyses the hooks present in the deployed image, not in the host.
   Only `/oem` is shared with the host if available.

 * After stages: `after-install`, `after-upgrade`, `after-reset`, `after-disk`